pierluigiferrari/ssd_keras/README.md

 ### Download the original trained model weights

 Here are the ported weights for all the original trained models.
 The filenames correspond to their respective `.caffemodel` counterparts.
-The stars and footnotes refer to those in the README of the [original Caffe implementation](https://github.com/weiliu89/caffe/tree/ssd#models).
+The asterisks and footnotes refer to those in the README of the [original Caffe implementation](https://github.com/weiliu89/caffe/tree/ssd#models).

 1. PASCAL VOC models: